joshuapsteele/joshuapsteele.github.io/content/pages/philosophy-of-ministry.md

 url: /portfolio/philosophy-of-ministry/

 ---
+*(Note: Since writing this "philosophy of ministry", I have since [resigned from active ministry](/im-resigning-from-ordained-ministry-in-the-anglican-church-in-north-america/).
+I now work full-time as a software engineer, and am trying to discern what my Christian "vocation" looks like, going forward.
+Nevertheless, I will leave what I've written below for posterity.)*

+***

 Every Christian is a theologian.

 I consider it my life's work to help "everyday Christians" grow in their knowledge and love of God so that we all can put our gifts to good use by joining with God's redemptive work in the world.
 In biblical terms, I'm called to "equip the saints for the work of ministry" and to "build up the body of Christ" (Eph.
 4:12).